Trevor McFedries

-He currently sits on the board of the Southern California Institute of Architecture “SCI-Arc” as well as Rhizome, the Digital Artwork arm of The New Museum.
+He currently sits on the boards of the Southern California Institute of Architecture “SCI-Arc” and Rhizome, the Digital Artwork arm of The New Museum.

 Early life

 McFedries grew up in Davenport, Iowa.
 In high school, he was a "football star" and enjoyed playing basketball.
 He moved with his family to Los Angeles when he was 16.
 He earned a college scholarship to play football at San Jose State but dropped out of college and moved back to LA.
 Los Angeles has been his "home base" since that time.
 He started DJing at the age of 19.

 Music career

 McFedries took the stage name DJ Skeet Skeet, and in 2007 he was introduced to Shwayze and Cisco Adler.
 The three created a partnership that would culminate in the 2008 release of a self-titled album.
 The album made it to the top 10 on the Billboard charts with two songs ("Buzzin'" and "Corona and Lime") that charted on the Billboard Hot 100 list.
 The popularity of the trio led to the creation of a short-lived reality television series on MTV called Buzzin'.
 Also in 2008, DJ Skeet Skeet was given the "People's Choice Award for Best DJ" by Paper Magazine.
 He also became the first DJ to perform at the entire slate of shows on the Warped Tour in 2008.
+That year, he appeared in the music video for "I Kissed a Girl" by Katy Perry.

 By 2011, he had worked with acts like Chris Brown, Ke$ha, 3OH!3, Bonde do Rolê, and Sky Ferreira, creating remixes of their tracks and producing various songs.
-In 2011, he also opened for Katy Perry on her California Dreams arena tour, sharing a stage with both Perry and Robyn.
+In 2011, he also opened for Katy Perry on her California Dreams Tour, sharing a stage with both Perry and Robyn.
 McFedries and Perry had been friends long before the tour.
 During this time, he worked and as a A&R at Photo Finish Records.

 In 2012, he decided to change his stage name to "Yung Skeeter," He produced and provided beats for various songs for other artists.
 McFedries made his directorial debut in 2012, directing the music videos for Steve Aoki's "Control Freak" and NERVO's "We're All No One."

 Starting in 2012, McFedries has been an Artist Advocate at Spotify alongside D.A.
 Wallach of Chester French.
 His relationship with Steve Aoki (who runs Dim Mak Records) vaulted Skeeter into a position hosting a radio show on iHeartRadio for Dim Mak Records.
 In 2013, he became a spokesman for VitaminWater alongside acts like B.o.B., Matt and Kim, and Santigold.
 He performed with these three acts in Boring, Oregon as part of VitaminWater's "Make Boring Brilliant" campaign.
 He has also appeared in ads for the company.

 BANKS' debut album, Goddess, was executive produced by Yung Skeeter.
 He also produced "Wallace" on Azealia Banks' 2014 album, Broke with Expensive Taste.